finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 # **get_portfolio_commands**
 > ResourceListOfProcessedCommand get_portfolio_commands(scope, code, from_as_at=from_as_at, to_as_at=to_as_at, filter=filter, page=page, limit=limit)

-[EARLY ACCESS] Get portfolio commands
+[EARLY ACCESS] GetPortfolioCommands: Get portfolio commands

 Get all the commands that modified a particular portfolio, including any input transactions.